Domestic & family violence.

 Protecting your finances while you’re in the relationship

-There are lots of financial things to consider when in a violent relationship.
+There are lots of financial things to consider when you are being harmed or controlled by your spouse or partner.
 Talk to a specialist family violence worker about your options and what steps you can take.

 For many, setting up their own transaction account is an important step in their safety planning.
 You can use this account to save emergency money and, when it’s safe to do so, direct your salary and government payments to this account.
 Banks are obligated to send statements and letters regarding your accounts in the mail, so consider choosing to receive these online, or ask a trusted friend if you can nominate their address as your mailing address.

 You may be able to obtain free legal advice from a community legal centre or Legal Aid office in your area.